percona/postgresql-docs/docs/tarball.md

 ## Procedure

 The steps below install the tarballs for OpenSSL 3.x on x86_64 architecture.
-Use another tarball if your operating system has OpenSSL version 1.x and / or of has ARM 64 architecture.
+Use another tarball if your operating system has OpenSSL version 1.x and / or has the ARM64 architecture.

 1. Create the directory where you will store the binaries.
 For example, `/opt/pgdistro`